 Casa Loma.
-Grand 18th century, stately castle with seasonal gardens opened seasonally and offering guided tours and visits.
+Grand 18th century, a stately castle with seasonal gardens opened seasonally and offers guided tours and visits.
 Located in Toronto.

 Royal Ontario Museum.
 Large exhibition place ranging from art, world culture to natural history.
 Largest museum in Canada and one of the largest in North America.
 Located in Toronto.